 What are the disadvantages of a time and materials contract?

-1. Requires more client involvement – Time and materials software contracts requireclients to play a lead role in managing the development of the product.
-Clients tasks in such an approach to development can have the client creating, managing the product backlog, attending weekly reviews on the state of development and product demos.
+1. Requires more client involvement – Time and materials software contracts require clients to play a lead role in managing the development of the product.
+This approach can have the client creating, managing the product backlog, attending weekly reviews and product demos.

-2. Costs can escalate with more functionalities – The ability to add/modifyfunctionalitiescan have your product being more costly than it was budgeted for.
-This, however, should not pose much of an issue as the client can always terminate a contract should the cost become too excessive.
+2. Costs can escalate with more functionalities – The ability to add/modify functionalities can have your product being more costly than it was budgeted for.
+However this shouldn’t pose an issue as the client can always terminate a contract should the cost become too excessive.

-3. Uncertain deadlines due to changing requirements – Any changes in project requirements can push the deadline of the product back and delay the release of your product to the market.
+3. Uncertain deadlines due to changing requirements – Any changes in project requirements can push the deadline back and delay the release of your product to the market.

-Both software pricing approaches have their pros and cons which is why we recommend our clients to opt for one that best suits their development and business needs.
+Both software pricing approaches have their pros and cons.
+We recommend our clients to opt for one that suits their development and business needs in the best way.

-Fixed price contracts are ideal for when the software that is required is of limited functionalities, for a set purpose that will not change anytime soon and has a very strict budget.
-Such an approach to development should only be taken if the product is akin to a MVP and has a strict delivery deadline.
+Fixed price contracts are perfect when the required software is of limited functionalities, with a very strict budget.
+Also, the purpose that’ve been set for the product will not change anytime.
+This approach to development should take place if the product is akin to a MVP and has a strict delivery deadline.

-We at Mood Up prefer the time and materials approach to software development, as it matches our agile design and development principles.
-Such an approach we’ve found is ideal as it is impossible for both us and the client to have a concrete idea of the end product before starting its development.
-The flexibility offered by this pricing approach allows our clients to add new functionalities and ensure the end product is relevant and not redundant as with a product delivered at the end of one long fixed-price development cycle.
+We at Mood Up Team prefer the time and materials approach to software development, as it matches our agile design and development principles.
+Such an approach we’ve found is ideal.
+It’s impossible for us and the client to have a concrete idea of the end product before starting its development.
+The flexibility offered by this pricing approach allows our clients to add new functionalities.
+Also it ensure the end product is relevant and not redundant as with a product delivered at the end of one long fixed-price development cycle.